 New Mexico Opportunity Scholarship

-The New Mexico Opportunity Scholarship provides tuition and required fee assistance for New Mexico residents who meet eligibility and are pursuing a training certificate, Associate Degree, or Bachelors Degree at a New Mexico public college or university.
+The New Mexico Opportunity Scholarship provides tuition and fee assistance for New Mexico residents who meet eligibility and are pursuing a training certificate, associate degree, or bachelor degree at a New Mexico public college or university.

 Resources